 "I fell to the curb and he kicked me.
 My glasses were gone.
 I'm shouting, 'Police, police, help, they are beating me,'" says Manolis.
 "The police officers turned their back and pretended not to see.
 As I moved away, one of them blew me a kiss."

 Time for us to go in.
-To get to the theatre we need to talk our way past three rows of riot police in full armour and through the locked double-doors into a little courtyard below an outdoor stage.
+To get to the theater we need to talk our way past three rows of riot police in full armour and through the locked double doors into a little courtyard below an outdoor stage.
 It's quiet in here.
 A handful of actors, stagehands and journalists skulk on the terrace, smoking and drinking soda and glancing nervously at the growing crowds outside the gates.

 Staging Corpus Christi was always going to provoke controversy.
-Before readers outside Greece get too smug, bigotry of the sort that has put this theatre under police occupation is hardly exclusive to Hellenic neo-nazis.
-Almost every production of Corpus Christi in the United States, including the 2010 revival, has been greeted with angry crowds hurling homophobic abuse in the name of religion, and the original LA run was a flashpoint in the American "culture wars" of the 1990s.
+Before readers outside Greece get too smug, bigotry of the sort that has put this theater under police occupation is hardly exclusive to Hellenic neo-Nazis.
+Almost every production of Corpus Christi in the United States, including the 2010 revival, has been greeted with angry crowds hurling homophobic abuse in the name of religion, and the original LA run was a flashpoint in the American culture wars of the 1990s.
 However, as director Laertis Vasiliou explains, "That was 15 years ago.
 We live in 2012, we didn't think there was anything to be afraid of.

 Corpus Christi director, Laertis Vasiliou

 "Then last night outside the theatre, it was like Kristallnacht, you know, during the Third Reich in Germany."
 Laertis, 38, looks like he hasn't slept for a week, which, indeed, he hasn't–at least, not in his own bed.
 The director has been so afraid for his safety that he has been unable to return home and has been hiding with friends in other parts of the city.